-Authors should initially submit their manuscript as a single DOC/DOCX file.
+Authors should submit their manuscript as a single DOC/DOCX file, and also provide a submission form and a title page and highlights file (templates available below).
 The aim of this stage is for the manuscript to contain the necessary information to enable scientific evaluation; the manuscript must include all sections from the abstract to the conclusions, references must be complete, and figures and tables must be numbered and appropriately referenced.
-Thus, it is not necessary for the submitted manuscript to follow the formatting guidelines below.
-However, subsequent revisions MUST follow the formatting guidelines.
+It is necessary for the submitted manuscript to follow the formatting guidelines below.

 Scope of Manuscripts